Should You Whiten Your Teeth? continued...

 - Wearing the tray for a shorter period of time (for example, two 30-minute sessions vs. two 60-minute sessions).

 - Ask your dentist or pharmacist for a high fluoride-containing product, which can help remineralize your teeth.
-Apply the fluoride product to the tray and wear for four minutes prior to and following the whitening agent.
+Apply the fluoride product to the tray and wear for 4 minutes prior to and following the whitening agent.

 - Brush teeth with a toothpaste made for sensitive teeth.
 These toothpastes contain potassium nitrate, which helps soothe the teeth's nerve endings.